Rape Victims Lawyer Atlanta GA

 There is limited time to a file a claim if you or someone you know has been a victim of a sexual assault.
 Critical action is needed if you want to explore your full legal options.
 Contact an experienced rape victims lawyer that Atlanta, GA residents rely on for their legal matters today.

 General Overview of the Civil Lawsuit Process

 Our rape victims lawyer Atlanta, GA victims can depend on has ample experience representing those who have been subjected to traumatic experiences such as rape and sexual assault.
-The Lynch Law Group leverages civil lawsuits as a viable method of holding the person who caused harm as financially accountable for physical and emotional damages that were sustained.
+Law Offices of Andrew Lynch leverages civil lawsuits as a viable method of holding the person who caused harm as financially accountable for physical and emotional damages that were sustained.

 Initial Free Consultation | The initial consultation is your first opportunity to discuss the details of what happened with a professional civil litigation lawyer that specializes in rape and sexual assault related matters.
 During this time, the lawyer will also be able to determine if the case is within the statute of limitations for your case in your state.

 Documentation | Following the consultation, you and your legal team may discuss retainers and contingency fee agreements.
 This is the point where you may formally make the decision to proceed with the process of pursuing a lawsuit.